troylelandshields/omgrpc/README.md

+# Read this please!

+[TL;DR] - omgRPC is dead; long live [grpc-json-proxy](https://github.com/jnewmano/grpc-json-proxy).

+omgrpc was built because of frustration that we felt at Weave while transitioning from REST to gRPC.
+Lack of tooling like Postman made it hard to test or feel confident about services we were working on.
+So, one night while my wife was working late I put together a proof-of-concept for a project that could dynamically load a protobuf file to let you interact with a gRPC server: omgRPC.
+This project has gotten very little TLC since then, but it helped us a lot at Weave while we were becoming more comfortable with gRPC.

+While it was nice to fantasize about adding many more Postman-like features to omgRPC, the fact is that Postman is just awesome and this little side-project was never going to catch up to that.

+Recently, another member of our team (and contributor to omgrpc) has found a _very_ convenient way to use Postman to interact with gRPC servers.
+I'll let him explain the mechanics to you [here](https://medium.com/@jnewmano/grpc-postman-173b62a64341).

+While I encourage you to star this repo (obviously), use it as it's useful, and make any contributions you want, you are probably better off using jnewmano's [grpc-json-proxy](https://github.com/jnewmano/grpc-json-proxy) to enable you to continue to use HTTP tools you know and love like `curl` or Postman.

 # omgrpc

 omgRPC aims to be a GUI client for interacting with gRPC services, similar to what Postman is for REST APIs.